kaungmyathtun2-gic/JishoExtension/README.md

 ## Load in Microsoft Edge

-1. Open Edge and go to `edge://extensions`.
+1. Open Edge or Chrome and go to `edge://extensions`.
 2. Turn on **Developer mode**.
 3. Click **Load unpacked**.
 4. Select the project folder: